The Journey so far...

 The following months, though, were far more difficult, while NMA chose a producer, another music legend - Tom Dowd - and set about recording the album.
 It was a long drawn-out process and relationships between band members became increasingly strained, only really maintained by the knowledge that they were making something truly special.
 "Thunder and Consolation" was finally released early in 1989, striking a perfect balance between the band's fascinations with rock, folk and soul music and Justin's lyrical interest in spirituality, politics and family relationships.
 The album brought critical praise and new levels of commercial success and the band toured Europe and North America, joined by Ed Alleyne Johnson playing electric violin and keyboards and Chris Mclaughlin on guitar.
 However, despite the success, relationships at the heart of the band had not really mended and even after Jason Harris left that summer, stresses remained.

-By autumn Justin and Robert were back in the Sawmills working towards another album and, in the new year, they were joined by a new (and still current) bass player, Nelson, previously of a number of East Anglian cult bands, and a new second guitarist, Adrian Portas from Sheffield.
+By autumn Justin and Robert were back in the Sawmills working towards another album and, in the new year, they were joined by a new bass player, Nelson, previously of a number of East Anglian cult bands, and a new second guitarist, Adrian Portas from Sheffield.
 The new musicians brought a stronger atmosphere to the touring band while, in the studio, Justin and Robert continued to explore different musical ideas.
 Partly self-produced, "Impurity" was finally finished and mixed by Pat Collier in the summer of 1990.
 Still featuring Ed Alleyne Johnson' violin, the album was more eclectic than "Thunder" but continued to win new fans and the world-wide tour that followed its release lasted the best part of a year, culminating in a rolling Festival in Germany involving David Bowie, Midnight Oil, The Pixies and NMA.

 In mid-1991, "Raw Melody Men", a live album from the tour, was put together and released.
 It was to be NMA's last album for EMI.
 Unusually, given the history of the music business, the relationship between band and record company had always remained cordial but had now simply grown stale.
 There were minor dissatisfactions on both sides and, after lengthy negotiations, it was agreed to simply terminate the contract.
 NMA's own Management Company also imploded at this time and new management was drawn up.
 The band was not short of new record company offers and eventually chose Epic, for reasons to do with support in the US.

 Although Mrs Thatcher had been ousted by her own Party in 1990 (a memorable night coinciding with NMA's first visit to Rome), the Conservative monolith that had ruled the country for so long remained in power and, against all expectations, won a further election in 1992.
 Outside Britain though, much was changed: there was recession and instability and a so-called "New World Order" in the wake of the collapse of Soviet Communism and the 1st Gulf War.
-Already the band was embarked upon a very dark album, driven equally by personal traumas, including Justin's near-death electrocution on stage in Switzerland and the changes in the world around them.
+Already the band was embarked upon a very dark album, driven equally by personal traumas, including Justin's near-death electrocution on stage in Switzerland, and the changes in the world around them.
 Produced by Niko Bolas and mixed by Bob Clearmountain, "The Love Of Hopeless Causes" was not what anyone was expecting.
 Just as folk-rock, pioneered and inspired in part by NMA, became a fashionable and commercial sound, the band made a deliberate move away from it and straight and into guitar-driven rock music.

 Replacing Adrian with Dave Blomberg on guitar, they embarked on the album tour and the European section featured their most successful concerts yet.
 However NMA's relationship with their new record company quickly deteriorated.
-Worse still, they found themselves caught in corporate dispute between London and New York, which was in no way related to them.
+Worse still, they became caught in an internal corporate dispute between London and New York, which was in no way related to them.
 By June, the band found themselves on an exhaustive US tour, in which they had invested much of their own money, with no support of any kind from Epic or any other source.
 The tour featured many outstanding concerts but it was a bittersweet experience.
 By the end of the summer, it had been agreed that there should be a year off for everyone to rest and consider the future, while the contract with Epic was quickly terminated.

-Justin used 1993-4 to produce other artists (a second collaboration with Joolz entitled "Weird Sister", Rev Hammer's "Bishop Of Buffalo" album and also the unusual Berlin combo, The Inchtabokatables), tour with Red Sky Coven and create another way of performing NMA songs - in a duo with new guitarist Dave Blomberg.
-Together they went back to Justin's first love - small club touring - and eventually released an album of the live show entitled "Big Guitars in Little Europe", an album, which has proved enduringly popular.
-Robert's main wish was to spend more time at home with his family, which he was now able to do and Nelson formed a new band "Nelson's Column" which toured England.
+Justin used 1993-4 to produce other artists (a second collaboration with Joolz entitled "Weird Sister", Rev Hammer's "Bishop Of Buffalo" album and also the unusual Berlin combo, The Inchtabokatables), to tour with Red Sky Coven and to create another way of performing NMA songs - in a duo with new guitarist Dave Blomberg.
+Together they went back to Justin's first love - small club touring - and eventually released an album of the live show entitled "Big Guitars in Little Europe", an album which has proved enduringly popular.
+Robert's main wish was to spend more time at home with his family, which he was now able to do, and Nelson formed a new band "Nelson's Column" which toured England.
 Ed Alleyne Johnson followed up his first solo album "The Purple Electric Violin Concerto" which had been so successful with a second entitled "Ultraviolet".

 After the year was up, Justin and Robert tentatively began work on a new project and in December 1994, the band (with Dean White on keyboards replacing Ed Alleyne Johnson) reassembled to play a short series of concerts.
 However, the next two years were lost while Justin and Robert, plagued by ill health and personal-life distractions tried unsuccessfully to pin down hundreds of new musical ideas into an album.
 It became increasingly obvious to both of them (and everyone else in and around the band) that they were now on very different musical paths.
 In 1997, Tommy Tee who had been the band's Tour Manager in the 1980s returned to take control of the band's drifting affairs.
 He enlisted producer Simon Dawson to help finish the project and by the autumn "Strange Brotherhood" was completed.
 Unsurprisingly, it's an album full to the brim with different and contrasting musical ideas while the lyrics range from the politics of the British Road Protest movement (in which Sullivan had been actively involved during 1996) to the deeply personal and sometimes unusually obscure.
 During the mixing, it was agreed that Justin and Robert would go their separate ways after the tour.

 Then, suddenly Robert was diagnosed as having a brain tumour, and though the operation to remove it was successful, any prospect of touring was impossible.
 So he suggested that his place be taken by Michael Dean, a young drummer who had been working as his technician since 1993.
 Having watched Robert for some years, Michael was immediately comfortable with the role of drummer and with all other aspects of the band.
-The "Strange Brotherhood" tour began in the spring of 1998 and, happy to be back on the road at last, for the first couple of months, the band embarked on an ambitious programme of doing two sets each night, a 50 minute acoustic set followed by a full 90 minute rock.
+The "Strange Brotherhood" tour began in the spring of 1998 and, happy to be back on the road at last, for the first couple of months, the band embarked on an ambitious programme of doing two sets each night, a 50 minute acoustic set followed by a full 90 minutes of rock.
 The tour continued on and off through to the end of the year.

 By now Justin and Tommy Tee had restructured New Model Army's set-up to take account of the changes that the Internet was bringing to the whole music industry.
-This included making sure that the band owned every aspect of their work, and included their own record label (Attack Attack) to be distributed by different companies in different territories.
+This included making sure that the band owned every aspect of their work, and included setting up their own label (Attack Attack Records) to be distributed by different companies in different territories.
 1999 began with a review of live shows recorded the previous year and their amalgamation into a live double album entitled "New Model Army and Nobody Else".
 After this Justin (assisted by Michael) began to write new songs for the next album.
 This was done quickly and easily for the first time since "Thunder", with Justin claiming to be "reborn as a song-writer."
 To keep up the momentum, it was decided to self-produce and to record the album in the band's own studio.
 Again this was done quickly with mostly Justin, Michael and Dean at the controls.
 (Living 250 and 300 miles from Bradford meant that Nelson and Dave were more occasional contributors for purely geographical reasons).
 The whole process was very much a reaction to the slow progress of "Strange Brotherhood", with the album given the simple name "Eight" to go with its whole stripped-down approach.
 It was released in the Spring of 2000 and was followed by more touring.

 On October 23rd 2000, the band celebrated their 20th anniversary by playing another two set marathon at Rock City in Nottingham and then three months later, further special concerts in London and Koln which featured four completely different sets spread over two nights - a 57 song marathon in each city attended by over 7000 people.

-One of the legacies of the lost years of the mid 1990s was a lot of unfinished material and next, Justin, Michael and Dean worked to finish and assemble this into accessible form, a double album "Lost Songs" released in 2002.
-Another ‘unfinished' project was Justin's long promised solo album and it was at this moment that he decided to pursue it.
+One of the legacies of the lost years of the mid 1990s was a lot of unfinished material and next, Justin, Michael and Dean worked to finish and assemble this into accessible form, a double album "Lost Songs", released in 2002.
+Another ‘unfinished' project was Justin's long-promised solo album and it was at this moment that he decided to pursue it.
 Meant to take just a few weeks to record and tour, "Navigating By The Stars" became another marathon.
 Hooking up with film and TV music producer, Ty Unwin, the first week of working coincided with ‘9/11'.
 Rather than making a political or angry response to unfolding events, the album's purpose was to ‘make something beautiful in an increasingly ugly World'.
 The album came out in 2003 to surprised and favourable reaction.
 At first touring alone with Dean (including a long awaited return to America), Justin was then joined by Michael playing percussion and the threesome bought a large mobile home and set off across Europe.
 The live album "Tales of the Road", released in 2004 captures their unique sound and stripped-down rearrangements of some of NMA's lesser known songs.

 The Carnival Tour marked another dynamic new beginning for the band, with Nelson sometimes playing as a second drummer, Dean sometimes as third guitarist and Michael and Marshall's energy much in evidence.
 Such was the sense of momentum and togetherness that for the first time in years, NMA moved quickly on to making another album with major contributions from all members.
 "High" was written and recorded in five months at the beginning of 2007, produced by old friend (and another production star, Chris Kimsey) and was ‘angrier' than any releases for a while and lyrically very much in tune with current realities.